Paleontology in Florida: History

 In the 19th century, the first record paleontological and geological expeditions to Florida took place.
 In 1899 the Florida Legislature established the Florida Geological Survey with the first state geologist being Elias Howard Sellards.
 In 1913, Sellards put an advertisement in newspapers all over Florida inviting citizens to bring in interesting bones or fossils.

 State Geologist Elias Howard Sellards invites citizens to report unique paleontological discoveries in Florida.

 As a result, one of Sellards most famous projects became the Vero Man; the first time human remains were found in context alongside the extinct animals of the Pleistocene.

 In 1931, a farmer uncovered some bones while plowing his field.
 He thought he had stumbled on a Native American graveyard.
 However, the bones turned out to be fossils and were bought by the University of Florida.
 The prehistoric creatures whose remains were preserved here include a large dog-like bear, two different kinds of camels, several different species of horse, and a pig-like animal.
 In 1963 several new Miocene fossil sites were discovered.
 One was found in the far northern region of the state, near its border with Georgia.
 Another was found near Ocala and a third discovery occurred in Hernando County.
 The Hernando County site preserved the remains of animals like alligators, members of the dog family, oreodonts, rhinoceroses, and tapirs.

+Major fossil sites

+Many of Florida's most productive vertebrate fossil sites tend to focus on a single deposit.
+Sites with a high proportion of land vertebrates tend to be fissure-fill sites formed by old sinkholes within even older limestone of marine origin, which terrestrial animals became trapped and fossilized in.